Checo200/IMAGAGC/README.md

 sudo nano /etc/hosts
 ```

 In here, add the name that was generated from [Local by Flywheel](https://localwp.com/) example: `some-name.local`.
-Type behind the some-name.local the <\$IP Address> that was copied in the steps before.
+Type behind the some-name.local the &lt;\\$IP Address> that was copied in the steps before.

 **Example:**